mithunshanbhag/mithunshanbhag.github.io/_posts/2026-08-14-our-noise-footprint.md

 First-time visitors to India are often overwhelmed by the constantly high noise levels: vehicles honking, music blaring, construction work, loud conversations, aside from the general hustle and bustle of the streets.

 Travel in a train or a bus.
-Go to a mall, a park, or a beach.
+Go to a mall, a park, or a restaurant.
 In public spaces, everyone's speakerphone is on.
 Metaphorically, but also very literally.
 No one uses headphones.
 It's a cacophonic soup of multiple, simultaneous phone conversations, bollywood music, youtube videos, and instagram reels blaring away endlessly.

 Noise is omnipresent here, and often does not abate until very, very late into the night.